SkylarZhao6/EvernoteGuide/_posts/2012-12-25-Explore_functions.md

 ---
 category: Stuff
 path: '/stuff/:id'
-title: 'Exploring functions'
+title: 'Exploring Functions'

 layout: nil
 ---

-# Explore functions such as “Share with me, tags and shortcut”
+# Explore Functions Such As Share With Me, Tags And Shortcut

 ___